SuchirAgarwal/Flappy-Quizzy-Bird/README.md

 # Flappy-Quizzy-Bird
-Game for iOS with a quiz component
+Game for iOS with a quiz component.